 - 1. To start, open the PLC project in the S7 TIA Portal software. - 2.
 Next, open PLC Properties. - 3.
 In the General tab, select Protection.
-Then, ensure that Full access (no protection) is enabled. - Note: At this time, the Siemens TCP/IP Ethernet Driver does not support the use of a password. - Next, check Permit access with PUT/GET communication from remote partner.
-Then, save the settings.
+Then, ensure that Full access (no protection) is enabled.

+• Note: At this time, the Siemens TCP/IP Ethernet Driver does not support the use of a password.

 - 5. In the server, create a new channel.
 In Device Driver, select Siemens TCP/IP Ethernet Driver from the drop-down list.
 Continue through the channel wizard, specifying channel properties as needed.
 Then, click Finish. - 6.
 Next, create a new device.
 In Model, select S7-1500 from the Device Model drop-down list.
 Continue through the device wizard, specifying device properties as needed.
-Then, click Finish. - Note: The controller Protection settings are directly related to the device returning protocol error [Class-s=0x81, Code=0x04].
+Then, click Finish.

+Note: The controller Protection settings are directly related to the device returning protocol error [Class=0x81, Code=0x04].
 If this error occurs, the controller's memory (such as the Simatic memory card) may need to be reset.
 Once the controller's memory is reset, downloading the S7 project to the controller should not prompt for a password.